w3c/wai-quick-start/_tips/writing.md

 <p>For documents longer than three or four paragraphs, headings and subheadings are important for usability and accessibility.
 They help readers to determine the overall outline of a document and to navigate to specific information of interest.</p>

 <p>Headings are classified into levels from one to six.
-The highest level is "Level 1" and often corresponds to the title of the page or major document section.
-Sub-headers proceed through increasing header levels.</p>
+The highest level is "Level 1" and often corresponds to the title of the page or major document section.</p>

 <p>Visual readers identify headers by scanning pages for text of a larger size or a different style.
 Assistive technology users are not able to see these visual changes, so changing the style is not a sufficient cue.</p>

 <p>Instead, the headings must be semantically "tagged" so that assistive technology can identify headings.
-This can be presented to the user as a navigation aid.</p>
+Then headings can also be used for navigation.</p>

-<p>This makes adding headings one of the most important tools for a screen reader user so that he or she can learn what is on the page.
+<p>This makes adding headings one of the most important tools for screen reader users, so that they can learn what is on the page.
 Note that tagging usually triggers a formatting change visually which can be adjusted in many documents.</p>

 <cite>Adapted from <a href="http://accessibility.psu.edu/headings/">Headings and Subheadings at Penn State</a></cite>
 {% include_cached excol.html type="end" %}